renuka-fernando/hackgen/README.md

 > - It is guaranteed that ***h1:m1*** is strictly before ***h2:m2***

 ### 02. Your Solution Algorithm
 This can be python, java, c++, c file.
-If you need support other languages plsease update the `Language` class in the [TestGenerator.py](src/TestGenerator.py) file.
+If you need support other languages please update the `Language` class in the [TestGenerator.py](src/TestGenerator.py) file.
 1. Your solution [Logic.py](src/example/Logic.py) file.
 ```py
 q = int(input())